Definitions and medical terms about stillbirth

 Consultant

-A consultant is a surgeon or physician of senior rank in a hospital who has completed specialist training.
+A consultant is a senior doctor who has completed specialist training.
+Most work in hospitals.

 Cord prolapse